Alaska Airlines executives sling bags at Sea-Tac as worker shortage strains operation

 On Friday, ahead of the July 4 holiday, Alaska’s senior vice president responsible for the carrier’s employees, Andy Schneider, hoisted bags off the conveyor belts beneath the north satellite terminal on the 6:30 a.m. shift and stacked them on carts as high as she could.

-“I’m about five foot four and not very beefy,” she said, adding that it got harder as the rows of bags on the cart grew higher.
+“I’m about 5 foot 4 and not very beefy,” she said, adding that it got harder as the rows of bags on the cart grew higher.
 “By the third row, I was struggling.
 But it was fun.”

-Each management volunteer had to sign up for computer-based training that would take 4 to 5 hours, followed by on-the-job training during the first shift.
+Each management volunteer had to sign up for computer-based training that would take four to five hours, followed by on-the-job training during the first shift.

 Those who do five shifts will qualify for passes to book free flights at any time.